A pessimist sees the difficulty in every opportunity; an optimist sees the opportunity in every difficulty.

 Winston S. Churchill

-It was created by two psychologists, Christopher Chabris and Daniel Simons, and is one of the best-known experiments about understanding our selective attention.
+It’s a creation by two smarty-pants psychologists, Christopher Chabris and Daniel Simons, and it’s all about how our brains play tricks on us with this thing called selective attention.

-When you’re ready, press play and count how many times the players wearing the white shirts pass the basketball.
+All you need to do is hit play and count how many times the players in white shirts pass the basketball.

 selective attention test